FairRootGroup/FairMQ/examples/dds/README.md

 To see it in action, start the fairmq-dds-command-ui while the topology is running.
 Run the utility with `-h` to see everything that it can do.

 The utility requires a session parameter to connect to appropriate DDS session.
-The session value is given when starting dds-server.
+The session value is given when starting dds-session.

 By default the command UI sends commands to all tasks.
 This can be further refined by giving a specific topology path via `-p` argument.
 Given our topology file, here are some examples of valid paths: